Generate your own electricity

 The sun hitting your roof can power your home.
 It's just a question of gadgets.

-The installation of solar panels on your home will generate a significant amount of your electricity needs and reduce your households greenhouse gas emissions.
+The installation of solar panels on your home will generate a significant amount of your electricity needs and reduce your household's greenhouse gas emissions.
 A 1.5kW system will save approximately 2.7 tonnes of CO2 emissions, per annum (compared to coal powered electricity).

 In addition to the environmental benefits there are other good reasons to install solar photovoltaic systems in your home including:

 - Reduced electricity bills.
 With solar power you could draw less electricity from the grid, because the electricity your solar panels generate helps to power your home.
-In addition, some states offer feed in tariff incentives to further support the generation of renewable energy.

 - Insulate yourself from future electricity price rises.
 It is expected that electricity prices will rise substantially in coming years.
 If you create your own electricity you will mitigate these affect of these rises.